 will use the values from dataset-nr 1 and the entity-nr 1 for the forced displacement in direction 1 and send move-nodes abq spc nor 0.1 will force the nodes included in set move-nodes by 0.1 in the normal direction (normal to the element-faces).
 The components of the vectors at the node positions can be scaled individually (fac1-3)).
-A subsequent calculation with ccx will move the mesh accordingly.
-After solving the deformed mesh can be used as a new mesh for further calculations.
-With this procedure geometric variations are possible without manipulating the geometry (morphing).
+The vector length can also be read from an entity of a dataset: